-A good climber and jumper, the Burmese loves being adored by her parent but may not get along easily with other cat breeds.
+A good climber and jumper, the Burmese loves being adored but may not get along easily with other cat breeds.

-The Burmese loves to look at the world around her and her favorite place may turn out to be a window with a sweeping view.
+The Burmese loves to look at the world around and a favourite place may turn out to be a window with a sweeping view.

 Male: large: >5 kg.